zelishe/ngrx-rest/README.md

 **apiFilter** : any

-When you request getAll(filter) with some filter, this object will be stored in this part of the state.
+When you request findAll(filter) with some filter, this object will be stored in this part of the state.
 It is useful to manipulate your filter form, for example.

 **entityStates** : EntityState<T>[];